ThemeFuse/Brizy/readme.txt

 11. **Resize columns by dragging the handle that appears in between**

 == Changelog ==

+= 1.0.47 - 2018-11-23 =
+* New: Added Column resize in tablet mode
+* Fixed: NaN showing in RichText toolbar line-height option in tablet and mobile modes
+* Fixed: Animations z-index issues on preview
+* Fixed: Iframe with scroll css issue in tablet and mobile modes
+* Fixed: Fixed css that made deleting Global and Saved blocks or very hard
+* Fixed: Fixed notices layout
+* Fixed: Added author list in internal url list
+* Fixed: Added display type on placeholders
+* Fixed: Fixed compatibility with WP 5.0

 = 1.0.46 - 2018-11-13 =
 * Updated: Removed browser restriction overlay